wiggocd/dotfiles/README.md

 ## Documentation

-To use this for your own desktop configuration, there are some useful scripts in the `dev` directory:
+To use this for your own desktop configuration, there are some useful scripts in the `util` directory:

 - `getversions`
 	- Read pacman package versions for a specified list of packages into a file